 Why was my email address blocked?

-In most cases, an email address is blocked for security reasons to protect your email account and the email system.
-There can be various reasons for a block, such as unusual sending behavior or indications of potential misuse.
+In most cases, an email address is blocked automatically for security reasons.
+This helps protect your email account and the email system, for example in case of unusual sending behavior or potential misuse.

-The block usually remains in place until it is reviewed and lifted by the Jimdo Support team.
-Support can explain the specific reason for the block and help you with the next steps.
+The block remains in place until it is reviewed and, if applicable, lifted by the Jimdo Support team.
+The exact reason can only be determined by support during this review.

 Can I unblock my email address myself?